merchantinresidence/abra-docs/README.md

 #### `render`

-You can dispatch this event to programatically render the announcement bar with new options.
+You call this function to programatically render the announcement bar with new options.

 | Name | Description                | Value               |
 | ---- | -------------------------- | ------------------- |